larammerce/docs/8.x/theme-development/representative.md

         }
 ```

-::: warning Consider checking the results of your changes:
+:::warning Consider checking the results of your changes:

 To see the changes result follow these two steps: